Accretion-Driven Turbulence in the Circumgalactic Medium: Introduction

 \section{Introduction}

 The interaction of galaxies with their environment via accretion and outflows is mediated by the circumgalactic medium (CGM), loosely defined as the gas extending from the edge of the galactic disk to the halo virial radius ($\sim10-300\,{\rm kpc}$ for the Milky-Way CGM).
 Understanding CGM dynamics and properties is therefore essential for understanding galaxy formation and evolution \citep{Tumlinson17, FaucherGiguere23}.
-Due to its high Reynolds number the CGM is expected to be turbulent, a prediction supported by several observations.
-These include non-thermal broadening of circumgalactic absorption profiles both in the UV \citep[e.g.,][]{Rauch96, Werk16, Rudie19} and potentially in the X-ray \citep{Gupta12,Fang15,Miller16,Faerman17}, the velocity difference between multiple absorption features along a given line of sight and relative to the central galaxy \citep[e.g.,][]{Werk13,Borthakur16, Huang16}, and indications of low thermal pressure in the cool $\sim 10^4\,{\rm K}$ CGM which could indicate turbulent pressure support \citep[see discussion in][]{Faerman23}.
+Due to its high Reynolds number the CGM is expected to be turbulent, a prediction consistent with several observations.
+These include non-thermal broadening of circumgalactic absorption profiles both in the UV \citep[e.g.,][]{Rauch96, Rauch01, Werk16, Rudie19, Chen23} and potentially in the X-ray \citep{Gupta12,Fang15,Miller16,Faerman17}, the velocity difference between multiple absorption features along a given line of sight and relative to the central galaxy \citep[e.g.,][]{Werk13,Borthakur16, Huang16}, and indications of low thermal pressure in the cool $\sim 10^4\,{\rm K}$ CGM which could indicate turbulent pressure support \citep[see discussion in][]{Faerman23}.
+A recent analysis by \cite{Li26a,Li26b} of absorption and emission line spectra in local starburst galaxies also point to the importance of turbulence in the inner CGM.

-Previous studies of the origin and implications of turbulence in halo gas have mainly focused on the more observable intracluster medium (ICM), in which turbulence driving is typically attributed to jet-inflated bubbles and galaxy mergers \citep[e.g.][]{Churazov02, Omma04,Gaspari18, Mohapatra19}.
-Dissipation of turbulent energy may compensate for radiative cooling losses in the ICM, thus providing a solution to the long-standing cooling flow problem \citep{Zhuravleva14,Zhuravleva18}, and turbulent support in the ICM can bias halo mass estimates \citep[e.g.][]{Zhuravleva23}.
-However, the physics and implications of turbulence in the CGM have been less systematically explored.